 - Postgraduate: €5,000 - €31,000

 University College Cork was established in 1845 and has been one of the country’s premier higher education centres.
 UCC was named the Irish University of the Year by The Sunday Times five times.
-The University is home to more than 21000 students and houses the first "plastic-free" café in Ireland.
+The University is home to more than 21000 students and houses Ireland's first "plastic-free" café.

 - Undergraduate: €12,400 - €45,000